 BEER HISTORY STUDIES FELLOWSHIP

-The Beer Culture Center and the Newberry Library are thrilled to announce a groundbreaking fellowship.
+Beer history studies are a nascent area of research and, like other industries or academic fields, people of color are severely underrepresented.
+Wanting to change that, the Beer Culture Center and the Newberry Library announced the creation of a groundbreaking fellowship in late 2024.
 The first of its kind, the Beer History Studies Fellowship is an opportunity open to BIPOC (Black, Indigenous, People of Color) MA students, PhD candidates, or post doctoral scholars engaged in a project focused on beer history and culture research.
 By financially and academically supporting this student, the ultimate goal is to help diversify the academic field of beer history studies and the adjacent beer industry in a new and dynamic way.

 This pioneering initiative is a partnership between the Beer Culture Center, the world’s first cultural organization dedicated to beer studies and the Newberry Library, a major center of research since 1887.